 This study approaches Biblical counseling from a Theological perspective.
 This course incorporates rich relevant insights of Biblical counseling into a meaningful theological framework of disciplined understanding in practical applied theology.

-BC-410 - The Psychology of Counseling 4 semester hours credit
+BC-410 - The Psychology of Counseling

 A course designed to meet the needs of pastors and other Christian counselors who seek to help those with problems of a private and personal nature.